primer101/Arcade-Game/README.md

 ### Features

-- A score the increments in 10s.
+- A score that increments in 10s.
 - 3 Lives.
 - HTML5 Audio effects.
 - A button to restart the game